Dar1aK/frontend-test-covers/README.md

 ## 0. Before you begin

-You have 48 hours to solve this assesment

 You can work with any technology you want, but solutions in React are prefered.
 If you decide to work with anything else other than React or Vanilla JS feel free to remove the whole project and start fresh, but make sure to add instructions on how to run your solution.

-We have prepared a simple HTTP server for you to begin with, in order to get it to work run the following commands in the root of this project

 ```
 npm install